systemdesignzallow/gosackDocumentation/journal.md

 # SDC Journal

+## 7/31/19

+- Got axios HTTP requests working due to problem with async logic.
+- Got Jest integration tests working with async axios requests.
+- f

+## 7/30/19

+- Housekeeping (ESLint for all files to conform to AirBnB Style Guide), file renaming, etc.
+- createHouse query.
+- updateHouse query.
+- deleteHouse query.
+- created query helper functions.
+- updateHouse working.
+- deleteHouse working.
+- createHouse working.

 ## 7/29/19

- * Incorperated comments into code from team lead.
+- Incorperated comments into code from team lead.
- * Abstracted functionality for server into model.
+- Abstracted functionality for server into model.
- * Created Artillery script and seperated helper functions for benchmarking.
+- Created Artillery script and seperated helper functions for benchmarking.
- * Revised routes for proper error handling.
+- Revised routes for proper error handling.
- * Abstracted fake script for arbitrary record generation, output path.
+- Abstracted fake script for arbitrary record generation, output path.
 Added commandline arguments and export.
- * Made CRUD stubs to complete tomorrow.
+- Made CRUD stubs to complete tomorrow.
- * Added Jest for tests to write tomorrow.
+- Added Jest for tests to write tomorrow.

 ## 7/27/19

-* Chose MariaDB based on metrics and research.
+- Chose MariaDB based on metrics and research.
-* Wrote database defense.
+- Wrote database defense.
-* Got basic querying working through nodejs.
+- Got basic querying working through nodejs.
-* Have service working with MariaDB backend.
+- Have service working with MariaDB backend.
-* Rebuilt data with address field due to mistake in generation.
+- Rebuilt data with address field due to mistake in generation.
-* Looking at artillery for stress testing.
+- Looking at artillery for stress testing.

 ## 7/26/19

 Loaded 10M records into MariaDB and have tested the speed of individual queries.
 Documentation for this is in the [database](./database.md) file.
 Completed benchmarking, but realized that I did not make an apples to apples comparison as I was running Cassandra on the Windows Subsystem for Linux and I ran MariaDB on an Arch Linux install.
 The performance of MariaDB was 7x faster and I find that a bit fishy...
 Documentation for the benchmarks are in the [database](./database.md) file.

 ## 7/25/19